niker100/idsys/README.md

 # Identification System Framework

 A comprehensive Python framework for creating, evaluating, and visualizing identification systems.
-This framework provides tools for implementing various identification coding schemes, measuring their performance, and analyzing the results through visualizations.
+This framework provides tools for implementing various identification coding schemes, measuring their performance, and optimizing their computational efficiency through detailed parameter space analysis.

 ## Overview